 Alex has published academic research in publications such as the British Medical Journal Open and Psychology and Health, and is the author of Why ME? and Decode Your Fatigue.
-Alex’s third book, It’s Not Your Fault: Why childhood trauma shapes you and how to break free, is now available for pre-order (publication 12th September).
+Alex’s third book, It’s Not Your Fault: Why childhood trauma shapes you and how to break free, is now available.

 At the age of 18, I hit rock bottom.
 I wasn’t actively planning how to end my life, but I’d lost all hope of how to continue living it.
 Having spent several years suffering from severe ME/CFS, a complex chronic illness with no mainstream treatment and no prospect of recovery, I was beyond desperate.

 At the point of my deepest hopelessness, I made the commitment that if I found a way out, I would dedicate my life to helping others to do the same.
 I spent the next 5 years on an intense and transformational journey back to optimum health, and my work ever since has been my attempt to make good on that commitment.

 25 years later, and along the way I seem to have found a way to connect my love of psychology and therapeutic work, with building organisations which make a meaningful difference in people’s lives.
 For many years I considered myself a therapist by day and an entrepreneur by night.
 These days I’m not sure what my job title is, but what drives me is helping others to experience the same transformation and healing which saved my life.